We aim to:

 History in the Lower School

-We focus on the origins and key events of the world wars of the 20th century.
+Whilst in the third year, we focus on the origins and key events of the world wars of the 20th century.
 We investigate trench warfare and the experiences of local soldiers in the first world war.
 We also look in detail at key turning points of world war two, including D-day.
 The course is concluded with a study of the cold war period.

 History further up the school